bwagner5/http-monitor/README.md

 The Console is responsible for writing to the screen.
 I decided to use the curses API to implement the console so that I could predictably update portions of the screen in nice to read tables.

-THere are several helper classes that aid in the organization of the application such as the log_record, log_parser, monitor_args, and the stats data structure  classes.
+There are several helper classes that aid in the organization of the application such as the log_record, log_parser, monitor_args, and the stats data structure  classes.
 The main entry point is in the http_monitor.py file which only performs setup of threads, the stats data structure, and handles exits cleanly (so you don't get a python exception when CTRL+C'ing).

 ## Design Improvements